Inside the referees’ locker room: An explanation of the controversial red card on Sounders’ Chad Marshall

 This seemed a rare chance to glimpse beyond that.
 And after what felt like the full 15-minute delay allotment, the referee’s liaison opened the locker room door and, to our surprise, waved us in.

-Toldeo was standing at the center of the room, still in uniform, my question in-hand and his written response underneath it.
+Toledo was standing at the center of the room, still in uniform, my question in-hand and his written response underneath it.
 His assistants were changing in a row of lockers directly opposite him.

 We shook hands.
 He handed me his written response that stated: “The considerations for the red card were: straight leg, cleats to an opponent’s upper calf and knee; a foul which endangered the safety of his opponent.’’

-Before we could continue speaking, Dave Gantar, the Video Assistant Referee (VAR) that had flagged Toldeo to review the Marshall play after no call was initially made, came over holding a smartphone.
+Before we could continue speaking, Dave Gantar, the Video Assistant Referee (VAR) that had flagged Toledo to review the Marshall play after no call was initially made, came over holding a smartphone.

-“Look at the play,’’ Toldeo implored, nodding his head toward the phone.
+“Look at the play,’’ Toledo implored, nodding his head toward the phone.

 Gantar began replaying video of the incident.